kimmyd70/learning-journal/git-github.md

  * GitHub manages files using a lifecycle that tracks what state your file is in.
 Perfect for DVCS!
  ![GitHub lifecycle](https://user-images.githubusercontent.com/61428656/75408991-3f7dc080-58cc-11ea-9ca9-bc06a25c1c08.png)

+ Several commands are useful when working with the files in Terminal:
+* Track one file only by using the following format: `git add filename`
+* Track all files in a repository by using the following command: `$ git add *`
+* See information regarding changes to be committed when using the git status command: `$ git status`
+* Committing a File: `$ git commit -m “made change x,y,z”` with a message on what changes were made
+* Committing All Changes: `$ git commit -a`
+* Pushing Changes: `$ git push origin master`
+    - This command pushes changes from the local “master” branch to the remote repository named “origin”.
+    - For cloned repositories, Git will automatically give the name “origin” to the server from which you cloned and the name “master” to your local repository.
+However, these names can be changed by the user.

 ### Use this!
 [Git keyboard shortcuts](https://help.github.com/en/github/getting-started-with-github/keyboard-shortcuts)